-Because of the current corona pandemic, from 19.6. - 21.6.2020 there is no festival on the beach of Matala.
+Because of the current corona pandemic, there is no festival on the beach of Matala.
 The current regulations of the Greek government stipulate that no major events and concerts are permitted until further notice.

 Every summer, the Matala Beach Festival takes place in Matala, Crete.
 On this one weekend, the small fishing village turns into a “hippie paradise”.

 Were you one of the hippies who used to live in the caves and on the sands at Matala in the 60s and 70s?
 Or are you simply a music fan wanting to celebrate peace and love with us through music and art.
 Whoever you are, Matala welcomes you.
 In the 60s & 70s, the international media became intrigued about the hippie travelers making their homes in the caves at Matala beach.
 That intrigue continues today with people of all ages visiting the village to relive the memory of the hippie era.

 Since 2011, the Matala Beach Festival takes place in Crete.
 The hippie revival festival takes place right on the beach – but eventually runs through the whole place.
 There are bands from the Greek and international music scene.
 The entrance to the area is free.
 Direct access to the main stage costs 5 euros for the entire weekend (from 2018).

 The Matala Beach Festival includes events for children and adults.
 Worth seeing is the annual “Street Painting” – when the streets in the village become a huge painting (on the Sunday before the festival).
 The concerts on the beach and the beach parties are of course the highlight and suitable for all audiences.